 A All updates are done manually so there can be a delay.
 For materials sent by the December 15 deadline, we hope to have the checklists up to date by mid-January.

 Q I can’t get my fall grades on a transcript by December 15.
-Will I still be considered for a fellowship?
+Will I still be considered for a funding?